 Many people wonder if they can get a free, online homeschooling curriculum for nothing.
 Many ask the question, ‘Is Easy Peasy enough?
 Will I need supplemental materials if I use this program?’
 And this question is valid, especially if you want to use it to begin or enhance your home education journey.
-In this article, we’ll distill over thirty reviews from different forums, and see what parents are saying about the Easy Peasy homeschool curriculum.
+In this Easy Peasy homeschool review, we’ll distil over thirty reviews from different forums, and see what parents are saying about the Easy Peasy All-in-One homeschool curriculum.

 - General points about this free homeschool curriculum